Rare Books and Journals

 Finding aid available: Clifton Smith Papers

 Henry Pollard Collection—Field notes, correspondence, and articles of local plant collector and teacher's botanical collections of the Ventura area.

 Finding aid available: Henry Pollard Papers

 The library houses a small collection of botanical and regional artwork.
-Complete sets of botanical prints by printmakers Henry Evans and Henry Mockel are included, as are individual works by Henry Chapman Ford, Elisabeth Hallowell Saunders, and Olivia Converse.
-The Garden is also home to more than twenty Patrick O'Hara original paintings and two porcelain sculptures featuring California native wildflowers.
+Complete sets of botanical prints by printmakers Henry Evans and Henry Mockel are included, as are individual works by Jacqueline Broughton, Henry Chapman Ford, Mary Hood, and Elisabeth Hallowell Saunders.
+The Garden is also home to thirty Patrick O'Hara original watercolor paintings and three porcelain sculptures featuring California native wildflowers.

 Architectural drawings depict the development of the Santa Barbara Botanic Garden since the 1930s and include planting and building plans by Lutah Maria Riggs, Lockwood de Forest, Jr., and Beatrix Farrand.
 A collection of planting plans of local parks by Will Beittel and Grant Castleberg is also included.

 Nursery and Seed Catalogs